 One day—probably more than one day—but less than 32 days after you’ve been using You Need a Budget (okay, definitely less, definitely), you’re going to start a new month in YNAB and the old month is going to roll over.
 And, with the new month, new YNABers across the land watch the budget screen in YNAB zooming forward into the now.
 It’s an exhilarating feeling, really.
 There’s so much possibility.

-The thing is, as exciting as a fresh month may be, it doesn’t actually change your marching orders.
-You’ll simply continue YNABing, just like you have, so far.
-Namely, you’ll …
+But the thing is, as exciting as a fresh month may be, it doesn’t actually change your marching orders.
+You’ll simply continue YNABing just like you have so far.
+You will:

 - Give those dollars a job.